Jujutsu Kaisen Murder Hunt: rules, arenas, points

 - consultation of other players' data (name, points, colony, additions);

-- voluntary transfer of points between players;
+- voluntary point transfer between players;

 Progression: Useful Markers Without Getting Lost